 The general description provides a broad overview of what the position does.
 If you were to ask the person who last held the job what they did for a living, this would be what that person would tell you.
 The general description does not delve deeply into what the position does because that information is provided in greater detail in a subsequent section of the posting.

 The duties are the responsibilities or tasks that the position is responsible for.
-It varies from posting to posting and organization to organization just how specific the duties are stated.
-Postings for higher level jobs tend to have the duties more broadly outlined.
-Lower level jobs tend to have more distinctly defined responsibilities.
+These duties will vary from posting to posting and from organization to organization.
+Customize your posting for the specific duties that are required for the position.
+Postings for higher-level jobs tend to have the duties more broadly outlined.
+Lower-level jobs tend to have more distinctly defined responsibilities.

 Knowledge, Skills, and Abilities